RickHPotter/finance.rb/README.md

 - Extra:
   - ✅ Added neovim to generated Docker.
   - ✅ Made it possible to run app in production mode in and outside of Docker.
+  - ✅ Added and configured Bullet gem for development.

 ## GAARA-05/be-04: Create TransactionParticipant Model; Installments in MoneyTransaction